 Additional Baby Gear for a Second Baby

-Now, here are some “extras” that are helpful to have once you have a second baby…
+“Extras” that are helpful to for a second baby…

 Double Stroller – If you plan on doing outings with both littles, I definitely recommend adding a double stroller to your second baby checklist.

 Doing some walking helps get you back on your feet after having a baby and once you have two, having them both contained is like a mini vacation.

 So, exercise and some organized freedom…it’s a win win.